badmitrii/AspecJ-test/README.md

 This is a complete working example of AspectJ and Maven.
 All you have to do is to execute the following commands:

 mvn install

-java -jar <produced-jar>
+java -jar 'produced-jar'